 - Q Are there different kinds of trigeminal neuralgia?

-- Q What increases my risk for trigeminal neuralgia?
+- Q What nerves are affected by trigeminal neuralgia?